-- (i) a Producer proposes to use a Standard which has satisfied the "Standards" section of the OECD Methodology, but has not yet satisfied the "Implementation" section of the OECD Methodology; and - (ii) the LME has determined that the Standard has otherwise satisfied the requirements of this Paragraph 5.2, then in the period between the date of the LME's determination and the date that the results of the assessment under the "Implementation" section of the OECD Methodology are published, the LME and the Producer shall treat the Standard as being aligned with the OECD Guidance on the condition that it does not subsequently fail its assessment under the "Implementation" section of the OECD Methodology.
+- (f) The LME will require an appropriate period of time to process an application in respect of a Standard and to reach a view as to the alignment of a Standard.
+Producers should liaise with the LME to understand the LME's indicative timing for completing its assessment and to enable such Producers to allow adequate timing for this process to be completed. - (g) For the avoidance of doubt, where an OECD Alignment Assessment has not demonstrated alignment of a Standard with OECD Guidance, the LME may reject such Standard, and the Standard consequently cannot be used to meet the requirements of this Policy. - (h) In the event that, in the opinion of the LME, there are substantive changes in: (i) the OECD Guidance; (ii) this Policy; or (iii) any Standard, the LME shall determine whether any existing Recognised Alignment-Assessed Standard must undergo a new OECD Alignment Assessment (either in respect of the whole Standard or in respect of any specific aspects of the Standard).
+The LME shall also determine the timescales within which the Producer must: (1) complete such assessment process, and (2) provide any subsequent Standard Audit Report in respect of the Standard for the purposes of then in the period between the date of the LME's determination and the date that the results of the assessment under the "Implementation" section of the OECD Methodology are published, the LME and the Producer shall treat the Standard as being aligned with the OECD Guidance on the condition that it does not subsequently fail its assessment under the "Implementation" section of the OECD Methodology.
 For the avoidance of doubt, Paragraph 5.2(e) shall apply to any assessment of alignment pursuant to this Paragraph 5.2(i), such that the LME shall be entitled to form its own view regarding the satisfaction by a Standard of either or both the "Standards" and "Implementation" sections of the OECD Methodology, and may accordingly impose conditions to the treatment of the Standard as being aligned.